 Obesity, too can be understood as a protective response against excessive de novo lipogenesis.
 Adipocytes are specialized cells that store fat (triglycerides) without problem.
 Without fat cells to store this newly created fat, it would otherwise immediately deposit in the organs and cause type 2 diabetes.
 In the rare genetic disease of the Beradinelli-Siep lipodystrophy syndrome, there is a congenital lack of fat cells.
 Virtually all of these patients develop type 2 diabetes, often by their teenage years, as excess fat from both diet and de novo lipogenesis deposit directly in the liver and muscles.

 Long-standing fatty liver causes scarring and will soon become the leading cause of liver failure in North America.
-Long-standing fatty pancreas will eventually lead to scarring as well, and after many decades, the pancreas is destroyed.
+Long-standing fatty pancreas may eventually lead to scarring as well, and after many decades, the pancreas is destroyed.
 To protect itself, the body needs to rid itself of this excessive toxic glucose load.
 By forcing the glucose out into the blood, it will spill out in the urine.
 This causes many of the symptoms of excessive urination and weight loss, but at least the toxic glucose load is being excreted.

 This new understanding carries several important implications.
-First, type 2 diabetes results from a single underlying, unified mechanism.
+First, type 2 diabetes likely results from a single underlying, unified mechanism.
 It does not result from two entirely separate pathophysiologic mechanisms, one for insulin resistance and another for beta cell dysfunction.
 The natural history and all of the manifestations of type 2 diabetes can be explained from excessive fatty organ infiltration.

 Too much de novo lipogenesis results in fatty liver and insulin resistance.
 Too much fat in the beta cells results in lower insulin production.
 But hyperinsulinemia is ultimately the root cause of the entire problem.